-Google Home: another source of fake news and conspiracy theories
+Google Home: another source of fake news and conspiracy theories8

 However, as some users recently found out, the small info cards (also called snippets) that serve as the basis of Google Assistant's answers can sometimes contain ridiculous falsehoods which are sadly not too uncommon in the post-fact era we live in.

 Danny Sullivan, editor at SearchEngineLand, discovered that Google's top answer to the question “Is Obama planning a coup?” is actually piece of ultra-conservative propaganda.
 The search was done on Google's website, and the info card declared that Obama was planning a coup at the end of his presidential term and could “be in bed with the communist Chinese”:

 If you're wondering if Obama is planning a coup, Google's "one true answer" is yes.
 FFS. pic.twitter.com/pFr7omJttU— Danny Sullivan (@dannysullivan) March 5, 2017

 Then, BBC News tech correspondent Rory Cellan-Jones asked Google Home the same question, and unsurprisingly, received the same answer.
 However, the disturbing thing here is that the smart speaker doesn't cite its source of information, nor does it give any alternative answers.